Many readers ask us about returning to the UK.

 Make sure your bank will allow your accounts to remain open if you live overseas.

-If you’re staying with the same employer this will make things easier and quicker for you, but if you are moving to a new firm you may have to wait to get a mortgage until you have had at least three to six months with them.
+If you’re staying with the same employer this will make things easier and quicker for you, but if you are moving to a new firm you may have to wait 3-6 months to get a mortgage.

 Depending on the mortgage company you’re applying to, some may accept a letter of appointment with a start date and your salary details, as well as your contract and employment references.